 Problems and conflicts can arise over the course of your graduate career.
 If you are having a conflict, let the other person know as they might be unaware of the situation.
 However, realize that you are not alone in the process.
 Here is just a sample of individual/offices that you can turn to.
 They are not listed in any particular order, so feel free to chat with whomever you feel most comfortable with.

-CAPS-Counseling Services (completely confidential) 723-3785

-CAPS-Counseling Services (completely confidential) 723-3785
+CAPS-Counseling Services (completely confidential) 723-3785 Bridge Peer Counseling Center, (completely confidential) 723-3392 Olgalydia Winegar, Student Services Manager There are a numerous facilities and options for computer resources at Stanford.
+Most students have their own computers, but there are many places on campus for non-owners to use computers.